Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Methodology

 \subsection{Kinematics}

 We analyze the kinematic properties of our galaxies following \citet{Yuan2011, Ma2017_FIRE_gra}.
-Given that galaxies in the reionization epoch often irregular, lack well-ordered rotation \citep{Ma2018_FIRE_size}, we adopt an wide slit to better capture their turbulent and irregular velocity fields.
+Given that galaxies in the EoR are often irregular, lack well-ordered rotation \citep{Ma2018_FIRE_size}, we adopt a wide slit to better capture their turbulent and irregular velocity fields.
 Specifically, a $2\,\mathrm{kpc}$-wide slit is placed along the $z$-axis of each galaxy, sampling gas particles within the region defined by $-R_{90} < y < R_{90}$ and $-1\,\mathrm{kpc} < z < 1\,\mathrm{kpc}$.
 All gas particles within this region are used to construct the galaxy's kinematic profile.

 For each spatial bin along the $x$-axis, we compute the total line-of-sight momentum and divide by the total gas mass to obtain the mean line-of-sight velocity.
 The velocity dispersion, $\sigma$ (or $\sigma_{\mathrm{max}}$), is defined as the maximum line-of-sight velocity dispersion measured across different azimuthal angles within the slit region, capturing the strongest turbulent motions.